 According to Woods, the schools are crumbling and enrollment is increasing.
 Even with the hiring of new staff members to support the increased enrollment, the district is still short of necessary staff including teachers, counselors, nurses and school psychologists.

-Woods argued that $6 million dollars from a 1 percent increase to the tax levy could help schools hire more staff and fix buildings.
+Woods argued that $6 million dollars from adding another 1 percent increase to the tax levy could help schools hire more staff and fix buildings.

 In response, the board noted there is only a 1 percent tax levy because of the $2.5 million dollar in surplus that is being used in the budget.